tariqshaban/linkedin-connection-automation/README.md

 # Redirects to 'https://www.linkedin.com/mynetwork/' and connects to all profiles under the 'More suggestions for you' section
 ConnectionHandler.handle_suggestions(connect: bool = False)

+# Redirects to 'https://www.linkedin.com/search/results/people/' and iteratively connects to all profiles in each page
+ConnectionHandler.handle_people_search(connect: bool = False)

 # Fetches a specified profile(s) by their name(s) in the URL and recursively connect to all of their connections
 ConnectionHandler.handle_profile_connections(connect: bool = False, depth=1)